metaplex-foundation/developer-hub/src/pages/core/transfer.md

 description: Learn how to transfer Assets on Core
 ---

-The owner of an Asset can transfer ownership to another account by sending a **Transfer** instruction to the MPL Core program.
+The owner of an Asset can transfer ownership to another account by using the `transfer` instruction to the MPL Core program.

-## Instruction Account List
+{% totem %}
+{% totem-accordion title="Technical Instruction Details" %}
+**Instruction Accounts List**

 | Account          | Description                                            |
 |----------------|--------------------------------------------------------|